cepdnaclk/e18-4yp-Multi-Kingdom-Binning-of-Long-Read-Metagenomes/docs/README.md

 - Prodigal - To predict protein-coding sequences from reads.
 - HMMER - To scan marker genes within protein-coded sequences
 - Minimap - To get the mapping between reads and the actual species bin they belong
+- MetaFlye - For de novo assembly of long-read sequences, especially in metagenomic datasets.
+- CheckM - To assess the completeness and contamination levels of genome bins, ensuring high-quality metagenomic binning.
+- GTDB-TK - For taxonomic classification of genome bins based on the Genome Taxonomy Database (GTDB), providing accurate species-level identification.

 #### Implementation: GraphK-LR Refiner
 A metagenomic binning refinement tool for long reads, which can be used in conjunction with long-read binning tools such as OBLR, MetaBCC-LR, and others.
 This refinement tool considers information at the microorganism kingdom level during the refinement process and utilizes a read-overlap graph approach.
 The tool is being finalized as a Python-based command-line tool.